huayuheh/testing-pi/midterm/README.md

   process.exit();
 });
 ```
-Test the motion sensor connecting to the raspberry PI correctly.
-And when the sensor detects motion it sends the signal back to the pi.
+Test the motion sensor connecting to the raspberry Pi correctly.
+And when the sensor detects motion it sends the signal back to the Pi.

 #### Motion Sensor with camera
 ``` javascript